 The standard diaphragm supplied with all check valves is made from fabric reinforced Viton.
-This material has proved to provide excellent resistance to a wide range of chemicals.
-However, some ULV formulations may reduce the life of Viton diaphragms.
-Should this be the case, alternative PTFE diaphragms are available (see the parts list in section 14.3).
+This material has proved to provide the best possible resistance to a wide range of chemicals.
+However, operators may occasionally have to use a formulation that damages the Viton diaphragm.
+Should this be the case, an alternative PTFE diaphragm is available.